 - ERM framework,

 - Risk assessment matrix.

-Basically, a positive risk is any condition, event, occurrence or situation that provides a possible positive impact for a project or environment.
-A positive risk element can positively affect your project and its objectives.
-Often when teams know this risk, it provides even more reason to pursue and realize this opportunity.
+A positive risk is any condition, event, occurrence, or situation that provides a possible positive impact for a project or enterprise.
+Because it’s not all negative, taking a risk can also have rewards.
+It can positively affect your project and its objectives.

 5 Examples of Positive Risk

-One of the best ways to sum up positive risk is that it often boils down to having too much of a good thing.
-Even better, these risks allow for opportunities instead of consequences.
+One of the best ways to sum up positive risk is that it represents opportunity instead of consequence.